Ubuntu VM Installation

 Manual Virtual Machine Provisioning

-• Create a Ubuntu 20.04 virtual machine within your virtualization environment (you’ll find plenty of online tutorials).
+• Create an Ubuntu 22.04 or Ubuntu 24.04 virtual machine within your virtualization environment (you’ll find plenty of online tutorials).
 If needed, enable nested virtualization.

 • Log into the virtual machine